2022 Full-year results

 - Non-recourse invoice discounting or specific portion of loans (for example, non-recourse portions of bank lines used to extend prepayments to counterparties) are deducted from debt.

-The Company’s adjusted debt to equity ratio at the end of the reporting period is calculated as follows:
+The Group's adjusted debt to equity ratio at the end of the reporting period is calculated as follows:

-The Group’s effective tax rate – the average rate at which consolidated pre-tax profits are taxed – varies from year to year according to circumstances, and in FY2021 it was 11 percent (or USD368 million) compared to 15 percent (or USD292 million) in FY2020.
+The Group’s effective tax rate – the average rate at which consolidated pre-tax profits are taxed – varies from year to year according to circumstances, and in FY2022 it was 12 percent (or USD933 million) compared to 11 percent (or USD368 million) in FY2021.
 The change to the effective tax rate is a consequence of a change in the mix of taxable profits and losses generated in the various countries within which the Group operates.

 Group Chief Financial Officer